spectrumcomputing/linux-notes/Z88DK Installation.md

 This will create a populated z88dk directory in the current working directory.

-You will need the following libraries/packages installed to successfully build z88dk:
+If you are using Ubuntu you will need the following libraries/packages installed to successfully build z88dk

     sudo apt-get install dos2unix libboost-all-dev texinfo texi2html libxml2-dev subversion bison flex zlib1g-dev

+If you are using Fedora you will need the following libraries/packages installed to successfully build z88dk

+    sudo dnf install dos2unix boost-devel texinfo texi2html libxml2-devel subversion bison flex zlib-devel

 Then enter: